Mexico Trips!

 I first met David Caldwell on Sunday May 20,2001.
 This meeting resulted in 6 trips to Mexico and many side adventures.
 It also gave me some of the greatest opportunities to see God at work that I have had in my life.
 This first meeting was just the first demonstration of God at work.
 At the time, I had been living in upstate NY for several years, and active in several of the churches there.
 Hague Wesleyan Church was at the time the church I attended most regularly.

 Sunday, May 13, one week before I met David, I was in Montreal for a Christian music concert and visiting a friend.
-Sunday, May 27, I attended a church in New Jersey after having spent the week with a friend doing tree trimming work.
+Two weeks later, Sunday, May 27, I attended a church in New Jersey after having spent the week with a friend doing tree trimming work.

 And so it was that on Sunday, May 20, I went to the Hague Wesleyan church, in Hague, NY, as usual.
-Just before the service, Mark Johnson, executive Director of Silver Bay Association came up to me and introduced me to the Caldwell family.
+Just before the service, Mark Johnson, executive Director of Silver Bay Association, who I had never seen come to Hague Wesleyan Church, and didn't tell me in advance he was coming, came up to me and introduced me to the Caldwell family.
 Had they come just one week earlier or the following week, they would have missed me!
 They were staying at the Silver Bay Association Community House.
 They were a missionary family to Mexico.
 I talked to them for a long time after the service, and he expressed an interest in having me help him with a database to assist them in their missionary work.
 He had 6 kids, and I got to talk with them some also.
 They were very polite kids, and two of the boys were good buddies with each other.
 I was quite impressed.
 That evening, after a couple of church meetings, I drove to my parents house in NJ.

 Between then and 2003, I had numerous additional interactions and meetings with David and his family, learning more about his work in Mexico and his computer and other needs that I could help him with.
 Two thousand and three was a transitional year for me.
 I had been living with a family in Brant Lake, NY since before the time I met David, but now due to circumstances in their lives and things happening with me, it was time to move on.
 As part of that transition, as I didn't have a set long term plan yet, and David was in need of someone to help with his work, I decided to pursue going to Mexico for a 2 month period in the spring of 2003.